OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 We'll be developing a program that takes input from command line arguments when it's launched and displays them on the 7-segment display.

+// TODO: include a block diagram of the code and a description of what we're going to be doing from a high level

-To accomplish this, we will write a new class that uses the shift register class we wrote for the previous experiment and introduces it's own variables and functions.
+To accomplish this, we will write a new class that uses and builds upon the shift register class from the previous experiment.

 <!-- // [notes on the code]
 // create a class that uses the shift reg class but specifically to control the 7seg display